You’re More Spiritual Than You Think

 – William Shakespeare

 Adopt a name that is meaningful to you, one that conveys an awe-inspiring, devotional, and divine meaning.
-It is not so much the name or gender you give to God but how you imagine the spiritual nature and divine attributes of such a Deity.
-No matter how you define or describe this greater power, or what meaning it has to you, we are all thinking about the same eternal and infinite entity.
+Once again, it is not so much the name or gender you assign to God, but rather how you imagine the spiritual nature and divine attributes of such a Deity.

-Upgrade Your Image of God
+Upgrade Your Vision of God

 The God experience is one of spiritual power, breathless exhilaration, cosmic insight, and compassionate love—all of which are freely available to anyone who truly desires a spiritual transformation.

 But despite the supernal reality of this supreme adventure, there appears to be a growing aversion to the concept of God, especially the doctrine-bound notion of God as depicted in Judeo-Christian writings.
 This is an understandable response to the primitive portrayal of God as an overbearing, judgmental, and vindictive monarch.
+Nonetheless, we have to ask: to what degree do these archaic ideas reflect the true nature of a Universal Creator?

 God as Spirit Reality